 SR 408 was constructed for east-west commuter traffic across the Orlando urban area and to provide fast and efficient access to the Orlando central business district.
-Today, SR 408 extends 23 miles, from an interchange with Florida's Turnpike in the west to an interchange with SR 50 east of Alafava west to an interchange with SR 50 east of Alafaya Trail.
+Today, SR 408 extends 23 miles, from an interchange with Florida's Turnpike in the west to an interchange with SR 50 east of Alafaya Trail.
 We are responsible for the 22 miles of SR 408 between SR 50 west (at Clarke Road) and SR 50 east.